denten-books/plain-text/6-chapter.md

 ## Chapter 6: Engineering for Dissent
 `parity, transparency`

+Much of what today goes by the term new materialsm is materialism in the sense of talking about and priveleging a certain idea of object-oriented consciousness.
+Some go even as far as to elevate objects to the status of political and ethical agents, as when.

+Three figures: Heidegger, Marx, and Fanon.

 We now reach the final and most speculative chapter of the book.
 Here, I can no longer rely on strictly historical examples to make my case.
 So far, I have shown that a notion of plain text is, in some real sense, engineered into the